psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 This post doesn't cover most of the functionality but will be useful for you to start with something bigger than a 'Hello World' app.
 I will not go into details of specific terms and will provide links for you to do your own research.
 The intent of the post is to familiarize you with the library on a high level.
-We will see how to create services with ZIO and how to integrate it with libraries written in Tagless Final style.
 In the next chapters, I would like to cover more specific parts of ZIO ecosystem and guide you in a deep dive into the different parts of the library.

 If you prefer code rather than text you are welcome to check the [project page](https://github.com/psisoyev/release-pager).